Easy guide to catching a bus in Buckinghamshire

 Our Service disruption page will tell you if there's anything unusual going on, such as temporary diversions or bus stop closures.

-There are also timetables at most of our bus stops - or you can call Traveline on 0871 200 22 33 (calls cost 12p per minute plus your phone company's access charge) and get advice on all public transport services.
+There are also timetables at most of our bus stops - or you can call Traveline on 0871 200 22 33 (calls cost 12p per minute plus your phone company's access charge)

 2. At the bus stop

 Plan to be at the bus stop a few minutes before the bus is due to arrive.
 As the bus approaches, look for the route number and destination on the front.
-If it’s the route you require then clearly put out your hand so the driver knows you wish to stop.
+If it’s the route you require then clearly put out your hand so the driver knows you wish it to stop.

 At bus stations you’ll find electronic displays that will countdown the minutes to your departure time and show you the correct departure point.
 You can access this live information for other stops on your phone at nextbuses.mobi